gajsanders/TinyRecursiveModels-MLX/CONTRIBUTING.md

 ## Project Philosophy

-- **Test-driven development:** Every new feature or bugfix must be accompanied by one or more tests, written before code changes.
+- **Test-driven development:** Every new feature must start with a passing or failing test stub that defines expected behavior, then be developed to make the test pass.
 - **Atomic, incremental changes:** Prefer small, understandable PRs that only do one thing and are fully covered by tests.
 - **Clarity and transparency:** All architectural changes and major decisions are documented in comments and `docs/migration_guide.md`.
 - **Community and compatibility:** All contributors are credited—please preserve original authorship in adapted files and cite third-party code as described in the LICENSE.